alfficcadenti/xhub/ABOUT.md

 # Maintainers

 The **opxhub-ui** is maintained by:
 + team:  DP&I Opperational Excellence
-+ slack:
++ slack: #opxhub-feedback
 + JIRA:
 + email: